varya/varya.github.com/src/documents/posts/mastering-sc5-styleguide/index_en.html.md

 ## Templates on fly

-In the sigle-page applications, templates work on the client side.
-In this case it is better to process them this way in the style guide also.
+In the single-page applications, templates work on the client side.
+In this case, it is better to process them this way in the style guide also.
 In other words, you should include the templates into the JavaScript bundle and initialize the components on containers.